 Members of the Wind Ensemble have exceptional opportunities to work with some of the world's greatest composers, conductors and soloists.
-In recent years, these have included John Corigliano, Frank Ticheli, Timothy Reynish, Colonel Alan Bonner, Thomas Lee, Robert Jorgensen, David Waybright, John Whitwell, Simon Estes, the Dallas Brass, Leigh Howard Stevens, John Philip Sousa IV, Joseph Hermann, Pat Sheridan, and the Boston Brass.
+In recent years, these have included John Corigliano, Frank Ticheli, Timothy Reynish, Michael Daugherty, Andrew Ardizzoia, David Waybright, John Whitwell, Simon Estes, the Dallas Brass, Leigh Howard Stevens, John Philip Sousa IV, Joseph Hermann, Pat Sheridan, and the Boston Brass.
 The group regularly commissions and premieres new compositions.

 On campus, the Wind Ensemble presents approximately six concerts each year, performing in Martha-Ellen Tye Recital Hall and C. Y. Stephens Auditorium, one of the finest performance halls in the world.

 Off campus, the Wind Ensemble has performed in Minneapolis' Orchestra Hall and in Chicago's Orchestra Hall at Symphony Center.
 Since 2003, the Wind Ensemble has had six tours to Europe, with visits to London, Amsterdam, Bruges, Vienna, Prague, Salzburg, Paris, Ulm, Rothenburg, Brussels, Munich, and Stuttgart.

 Their most recent tour in May, 2015 included stops in Rome, Florence, Venice, Salzburg and Rothenburg.

-The Wind Ensemble will host and perform for the 2016 College Band Directors National Association North Central Division convention which was held at Iowa State.
+The Wind Ensemble performed for the 2016 College Band Directors National Association North Central Division convention which was held at Iowa State.
 Under the direction of Michael Golemo, they have performed four times at the Iowa Bandmasters Association convention, most recently in 2014.

 The Wind Ensemble is conducted by Michael Golemo, Director of Bands.